giegi/Traffic-Light-Handler/README.md

     <li> a callback function when library has been successfully downloaded (or script properly executed)</li>
     <li> a callback function when library download or script execution caused an error</li>
     <li> a callback function when the object is complete (lib downloaded or script executed, no other dependencies still active)</li>
+    <li> if an error occurs a "continue on failure" label can be set </li>
   </ul>

   To every TLH Object can be assigned two kinds of dependencies: